ripienaar/free-for-dev/README.md

 ## Miscellaneous

+  * [BackgroundStyler.com](https://backgroundstyler.com) - Create aesthetic screenshots of your code, text or images to share on social media.
   * [BinShare.net](https://binshare.net) - Create & share code or binaries.
 Available to share as a beautiful image e.g. for Twitter / Facebook post or as a link e.g. for chats or forums.
   * [Blynk](https://blynk.io) — A SaaS with API to control, build & evaluate IoT devices.
 Free Developer Plan with 5 devices, Free Cloud & data storage.
 Mobile Apps are also available.
   * [Bricks Note Calculator](https://free.getbricks.app/) - a note-taking app (PWA) with a powerful built-in multiline calculator.